yagil/tokmon-beam/README.md

 # `tokmon --beam` 🔤🧐⚡️

-> [tokmon](https://github.com/yagil/tokmon) is a CLI utility to monitor your program or script's OpenAI API token usage.<br>
+**tokmon beam** (this repo) is a self-hosted, real-time web UI + db for monitoring your program's OpenAI token usage.<br>

-Using the server in this repo, you can save `tokmon` usage data in a database (local or remote), and explore it in web UI running from `localhost` (updates in real time).
+It works together with [`tokmon`](https://github.com/yagil/tokmon), which is a CLI utility you can prepend to your program invocation to monitor its OpenAI API token usage.<br>

 <div align="center">
   <img valign="middle" src="https://user-images.githubusercontent.com/3611042/234407215-63afba38-6356-4ba6-bba1-4d46acfb72b2.png" width="48%" />